Houra Merrikh: Honors and awards

 Merrikh is one of the recipients of the 2013 National Institutes of Health (NIH) Director’s New Innovator Awards, for investigating the impact of replication-transcription conflicts on bacterial evolution.
 She received the Vilcek Foundation, 2016 Vilcek Prize for Creative Promise in Biomedical Science, and the University of Washington Innovation Award in 2015 for her research on the impact of replication-transcription conflicts on antibiotic resistance development.
+In both 2020 and 2021, she was named as one of the top ten young scientists in the United States national competitions, in the category of life sciences, by the Blavatnik Foundation.

 Publications

 Her most cited publications after the award of her doctorate are, according to Google Scholar: